This post may contain affiliate links. Read my disclosure policy here.

 Instructions

-- Reduce the mixing speed to low, and add the granulated sugar, cream of tartar.
+- Reduce the mixing speed to low, and add the granulated sugar, cream of tartar and heavy cream.
 Increase the mixing speed to medium and continue to mix for 2 to 3 minutes or until the butter mixture is fluffy.

 - Add the peppermint extract and clear vanilla flavoring.